apiaryio/dredd/.github/CONTRIBUTING.md

 because it's needed not only for compiling Dredd package before uploading to npm, but also for running user-provided hooks written in CoffeeScript.

+### Compiled vs pure JavaScript

+Dredd uses [Drafter][] for parsing [API Blueprint][] documents.
+Drafter is written in C++11 and needs to be compiled during installation.
+Since that can be problematic for some environments and leads to a lot of troubleshooting, there's also pure JavaScript version of the parser, [drafter.js][].
+While drafter.js is fully equivalent, it can have slower performance.
+That's why there's [drafter-npm][] package, which first tries to compile the C++11 version of the parser and if it's unsuccessful, uses the JavaScript equivalent.

+Dredd depends on the [drafter-npm][] package.
+That's why you can see `node-gyp` errors and failures during Dredd installation, although after the installation is done, Dredd seems to normally work and correctly parses API Blueprint documents.
+Usual problems leading to the JavaScript version of the parser being used as fallback:

+- **Your machine is missing a C++11 compiler.** See how to fix this on [Windows][Windows C++11] or [Travis CI][Travis CI C++11].
+- **npm was used with Python 3.** `node-gyp`, which performs the compilation, doesn't support Python 3.
+If your default Python is 3 (see `python --version`), [tell npm to use an older version][npm Python].

+The `--no-optional` option forces the JavaScript version of Drafter and avoids any compilation attempts when installing Dredd.

 ### Versioning

 Dredd follows [Semantic Versioning][].
 To ensure certain stability of Dredd installations (e.g. in CI builds), users can pin their version.
 They can also use release tags: